ALanguillaume/CaringAboutCode/README.md

 ## Summary:

-Code should be understood as a research project blue-print that allows it to be easily reproduced by anyone starting from its author.
-However, code should not only be machine-readable but more importantly human-readable and, as such, should be treated as a communication medium in its own right.
+Code should be understood as a research project blue-print that allows one’s results to be easily reproduced by anyone starting from their author.
+However, code should not only be machine-readable but also human-readable and, as such, should be treated as a communication medium in its own right.
 If tackling your coding problems with that given mindset, you can directly use what you already know about writing in